derStephan/shallalistToConf/README.md

 ...
 ```

 dnsmasq.conf file and given command for cron are tested to be working in ipFire.
-Just drop it into /etc/dnsmasq.conf and restart dnsmasq
+Just drop it into /etc/dnsmasq.conf and restart dnsmasq.

 Please note: resuling file may very well exceed 50 MB with 1.500.000+ lines.
 But blocking is pretty fast on my old hardware anyway.